ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

    * Providing the IP address associated with the specific domain name
 2. Failover
    * If primary is down/failed (Based on health checks), routes to secondary destination
+   * 設定哪個IP Address 是Primary，哪些是 Secondary，
+   * Health checks need to enable if you need to use failover routing
 3. Geolocation
    * Use geographic location you are in to route you to the closest region
 4. Geoproximity
    * Route you to the closest region within a geographic area
 5. Latency
-   * Directs you based on the lowest latency route to resource
+   * Directs you based on the **lowest latency** route to resource
 6. Multivalue answer
    * Returns several IP addresses and functions as a basic load balancer
 7. Weighted
    * Uses the relative weights assigned to resources to determine which to route to
+   * 自訂比例，設定某百份比的DNS查詢流量回應某個record
 8. IP-based
    * uses the IP addresses of clients to make routing decisions
 ### Features
 1. Domain Registration
    * You can register your own public domain name using Amazon route 53
 2. Health Checks
-   * Route 53 can check your instances / load balances
+   * Route 53 can check your instances / load balances, whether they are healthy or not
 3. Traffic Flow
    * A bit more logic in terms of how you direct traffic to different services